top of page

 Before festivities begin, prep your roof.
 Most firework-related roof damage isn’t caused by a direct hit.
 Rather, it’s the result of embers landing on flammable debris that’s already there.
 A little prevention goes a long way.

 • Clear roof debris before celebrations.
 Especially around low-slope roof lines and gutters.
-Think dry leaves, pine needles, even bird nests, all of which can catch fire.
+Dry leaves, pine needles, even bird nests can catch fire.

 • Clean your gutters before the holiday (dry material + fireworks = risk).